 - Soak the pillow in soapy water.
 Add in a gentle detergent, something like Tide Free & Gentle Liquid Laundry Detergent, which is scent-free and dye-free and has over 14,000 reviews on Amazon.

-- Deeper clean that is gentle on skin vs. leading national competitor Free detergent
+- DEEPER CLEAN: Deeper clean that is gentle on skin and removes more residue from dirt, food and...

 - Press your pillow under the water, letting it absorb the soapy water.
 Squeeze it a few times to help the soap get as deep into the pillow as possible.
 Repeat two or three times to ensure the whole thing is saturated with soapy water.